21 minute read

 Percentages of Surveyed Consumers Who Searched for a Local Business

 When a user makes a local search, the top three businesses based on the search criteria and other factors are posted above the rest of the organic results at the top of the page.
 This is called the Local 3-Pack.
-Making a Google My Business listing significantly increases your chances of ending up in the Local 3-Pack, which will have a major, immediate effect on your brand visibility.
+Making a Google Business Profile listing significantly increases your chances of ending up in the Local 3-Pack, which will have a major, immediate effect on your brand visibility.

 Improved consumer perception

-The brands that show up in Google’s search results are 2.7 times more likely to be thought of as reputable by consumers because the process to be listed on Google My Business requires verification, and the brands that pay attention to their listing generally pay more attention to quality, feedback, and customer satisfaction.
+The brands that show up in Google’s search results are 2.7 times more likely to be thought of as reputable by consumers because the process to be listed on Google Business Profile requires verification, and the brands that pay attention to their listing generally pay more attention to quality, feedback, and customer satisfaction.
 Trust is one of the primary pillars of conversion, so having that endorsement can provide a significant increase in sales.